 Vogue and House & Garden.
 In 1998 he moved to Norfolk where he paints and draws both nudes and landscapes from life.

-He has spent the last seven years painting The Fens.
+He has spent the last eight years painting The Fens.

 July 1987 Group show – Christopher Hull Gallery, Motcomb St. London